Family Health Boards & Commissions

 Doula Registry Board

 The Doula Registry Board is authorized by R.S.
 22:1059.1 to create a registry for doulas seeking health insurance reimbursement to promote safe and equitable care for every mother and every birth in this state.
-The Board is charged with reviewing applications for doulas to register and receive health insurance reimbursement, approve applications to designate registered doula status, notify applicants of approval or denial of doula registration status, and maintain a statewide registry of doulas approved for health insurance reimbursement in Louisiana.
+The Board is charged with reviewing applications for doulas to register and receive health insurance reimbursement, approving applications to designate registered doula status, notifying applicants of approval or denial of doula registration status, and maintaining a statewide registry of doulas approved for health insurance reimbursement in Louisiana.

 Louisiana Birth Defects Monitoring Network Advisory Board